This Monster Wants to Eat Me: Manga

 Written and illustrated by Sai Naekawa, This Monster Wants to Eat Me has been serialized in ASCII Media Works' Dengeki Maoh magazine since August 27, 2020.
-The series has been collected in eleven tankōbon volumes as of October 2025.
+The series has been collected in twelve tankōbon volumes as of March 2026.
 The series is licensed for an English release in North America by Yen Press.
+Five English-language volumes have been released as of January 2026.